 To complete the link, however, the city planned on digging a huge tunnel through Forest Park connecting the defunct Rockaway Branch with the LIRR’s Montauk Branch in Glendale.
 The proposal raised the ire of community residents, who saw the idea as something that would forever change Forest Park’s ecology — and not for the better.

 But it was then-Mayor Abraham Beame who had the final word about the project’s fate — and on Aug.
 22, 1974, the Ridgewood Times reported that Beame was ready to move on the plan, whether the community liked it or not.

 Here’s an excerpt of the story:

 Despite the protests of area organizations and residents, legislators and [Parks and Recreation] Administrator Edwin Weisl against the proposed speed rail route to Kennedy Airport via Forest Park, Mayor Beame practically removed the final obstacle to construction by requesting the Parks Department to issue necessary permits.

 Weisl has held up the permits and tried to convince the mayor the spur would be ecologically damaging and would rob the residents of the area of needed park property.
-He brought a dish of wild blackberries to the mayor after packing them along the Forest Park route of the spur.
+He brought a dish of wild blackberries to the mayor after picking them along the Forest Park route of the spur.

 It is expected it will take 42 months to complete the railroad spur at a cost of $369,000,000.